natronium/GatorArchipelago/README.md

 ### Recommendations for Better Play Experiences
 - Download [Poptracker](https://poptracker.github.io/) and use the pack available at https://github.com/natronium/GatorPop.
-- If you are having trouble finding a specific pot, you can search the map available at https://natronium.github.io/GatorMap/ to find all the pots, chests, and races with their locations labeled as they are in the Archipelago.
+- If you are having trouble finding a specific location, you can search the map available at https://natronium.github.io/GatorMap/ to find all the pots, chests, and races with their locations labeled as they are in the Archipelago.
+- Use the text client (which you can also open from the Archipelago Launcher) alongside your game.
+Using the text client will allow you to see what items you are sending and receiving, as only some sent items currently display in game.

 ## Creating your yaml
 We recommend starting with the basic yaml template provided with the [latest release](https://github.com/natronium/GatorArchipelago/releases/latest).
 If you would like to experiment with options not listed in the basic template provided here, you can check the [advanced yaml instructions](https://archipelago.gg/tutorial/Archipelago/advanced_settings/en) provided by Archipelago.